 There is no cure for arthritis and those afflicted can only manage their symptoms with varying degrees of success.
 But now, medicinal cannabis is giving hope to arthritis patients.

 Arthritis and CBD

 The Arthritis Foundation, a US non-profit that advocates on behalf of arthritis sufferers, says this on its website:

 Managing the chronic pain of arthritis every day can be a major balancing act.
 Those suffering from arthritis are desperate to find ways to decrease pain and improve sleep and their overall ability to function.
 Today, it’s common for people with arthritis to be asked: “Have you tried CBD for your arthritis pain?”

-The Arthritis Foundation did a survey (no date identified) to gather information on how many arthritis patients are using CBD and why they are using it.
+The Arthritis Foundation did a survey to gather information on how many arthritis patients are using CBD and why they are using it.
 Over 2,600 people responded.
 While not large enough to be statistically valid, the survey provided valuable insight into attitudes towards CBD in the treatment of arthritic conditions.